damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/02-configuration.md

 - Type: `string`
 - Required: `true`

-This is the `redirect_url` which was configured on the security token service (STS) server.
+This is the url to the Security Token Service (STS).
+The authority issues tokens.

 ### `authWellknownEndpointUrl`